Alness: Distilling

 There are two distilleries in Alness; Dalmore distillery and Teaninich distillery.

 Dalmore is owned and operated by Whyte and Mackay Ltd, which is owned by Philippines based Emperador Inc.

-The award-winning distillery creates a number of different whiskies that are produced in a combination of different stills, of various sizes which give the whisky a more complex character.

-Each expression of The Dalmore is matured in two different types of wooden casks: American white oak bourbon casks and exclusive aged sherry casks from Gonzalez Byass.
-Each sherry cask – which is hand selected by master distiller Richard Paterson – gives the whisky a deep copper colour and flavours of crushed almonds, cinnamon, ginger and citrus.
-The bourbon casks give the whisky notes of vanilla, spice, honey and tropical fruits.

-To create a more complex character, selected expressions are finessed in exceptional casks, showcasing woods from world-renowned bodegas and exclusive wineries.

 Teaninich was founded and built in 1817 by Hugh Munro on his estate of Teaninich Castle.
 Despite an initial difficulty of procuring barley whisky owing to a high demand from illegal distilleries, by 1830 Teaninich produced 30 times more spirit than it did at its founding.
 At that point the Munro sold the distillery to his younger brother Lieutenant-General John Munro.
 As an officer he spent most of his time in India, so he decided to rent the distillery out to Robert Pattison in 1850.
 The lease lasted to 1869 after which Munro leased it to John McGilchrist Ross.
-Ross relinquished the lease in 1895, and in 1898 Robert Innes Cameron took a stake in the distillery, and Munro and Cameron renovated and extended the distillery, investing £10,000 in to the renovations.
+Ross relinquished the lease in 1895, and in 1898 Robert Innes Cameron took a stake in the distillery, and Munro and Cameron renovated and extended the distillery, investing £10,000 in the renovations.
 In 1904 Cameron, who also owned stakes in Benrinnes, Linkwood and Tamdhu, took over the distillery completely.
 After Cameron died in 1933 the distillery was sold to Scottish Malt Distillers.
 The distillery suspended production between 1939 and 1946 due to barley shortages during World War II.

 The distillery mainly produces malts for blending, and it is used in Johnnie Walker Red Label.
 There are no official bottlings of the malt.
 Since 1992 a 10-year-old malt has been available in the flora and fauna series.

 In 2023, Celtic Connections teamed up with a new Glaswegian bottling company Caskade to release a limited edition Teaninich 10 year old malt as the festival's official 30th Anniversary whisky.